 - Graphs and Tables are best embedded in the text and count toward the page limit.
 The font may be 10 pt or larger.
 Supplemental material, such as patents, presentations, etc., counts toward the page limit.

-- Scope of Work – (download template) This is a breakdown of the project by milestone.
-Use the provided template to present your research plan according to milestones, their corresponding deliverable(s), budget and timeline.
-Use the chart template to illustrate milestone activity relative to the total grant period.
-An example chart is provided.
+- Scope of Work – (downloadable template) This is a breakdown of the project by milestone.
+Use the provided template to present your research plan according to milestones, their corresponding deliverable(s), budget and timeline, and illustrate milestone activity relative to the total grant period.
+An example is provided.

 - Follow the budget template; there are 3 worksheets